 The school maintains a complete and current Single Central Register (CSR) administered by Fiona Cressey.
 This securely logs all DBS records held by the school for all members of staff and volunteers.

 Use of Reasonable Force

-All staff should have regard to the document 'Use of Reasonable Force in Schools 2013 Reviewed 2015
+All staff should observe guidelines set out in the document 'Use of Reasonable Force in Schools 2013 Reviewed 2015

 What is reasonable force?